chaynHQ/bloom-scripts/README.md

  2. With the cell highlighted, click on "Data > Split text into columns".
 This will separate the access codes into separate columns in a single row.m
  3. Copy the row with all the codes, click on the cell below, right click and choose  "Paste special > Tranposed".
 This paste command will put an access code on each row.
  4. That's it!
 Celebrate :)

+ ## Upload missing therapy sessions
+ The upload-therapy-sessions script in the package.json file is intended to help easily upload missing therapy sessions to the db if the zapier integration breaks down between simplybook and the database.

+ Before running the script, a csv file with the missing information will need to be created.
+The csv file format should match the data format of the information in the database.
+See example file: `simplybook/therapysession.csv`

+ To run the script, we'll need to:

+1. First create a local .env file if one doesn't already exist.
+See the env.example file for an example.
+2. Fill in the URL variable in the .env file.
+This variable should point to the bloom backend simplybook webhook in prod.
+3. Next, we'll fill in the AUTH variable in the .env file.
+Speak to a team member if you're not sure how to do this.
+4. Finally, set the CSV_FILE variable in the .env file.
+This points to the csv file with the missing data.

+Now run the script by using the following command: `yarn upload-therapy-sessions`.
+The script will add the therapy sessions to the database and decrement the therapy sessions allocated a user.